idptools/metapredict/docs/usage/command-line.rst

 Quick Graphing
 ---------------

 ``metapredict-quick-graph`` is a command that will let you input a sequence and get a plot of the disorder back immediately.
 You cannot input fasta files for this command.
-The command only takes three arguments, 1. the sequence 2. *optional* DPI ``-D``  or ``--dpi`` of the ouput graph which defaults to 150 DPI, and 3. *optional* to include predicted AlphaFold2 condience scores, use the ``-c`` or ``--confidence`` flag.
+The command only takes three arguments, 1. the sequence 2. *optional* DPI ``-D``  or ``--dpi`` of the ouput graph which defaults to 150 DPI, and 3. *optional* to include predicted AlphaFold2 condience scores, use the ``p`` or ``--pLDDT`` flag.

 **Example:**